 Environmental Impact

-The Office of Campus Sustainability, along with the Facilities Planning and Management team, continually monitor metrics related to Catholic University’s use of energy and water utilities and to our generation of waste and greenhouse gas emissions.
+The Office of Campus Sustainability, along with the Facilities Planning and Management team, continually monitor metrics related to Catholic University’s use of energy and water utilities and our generation of waste and greenhouse gas emissions.
 These metrics help us understand the environmental impact of Catholic University and Office of Campus Sustainability initiatives as well as provide insight into campus operations to support decision making.

 Energy, in the form of electricity or natural gas, accounts for the majority of campus utilities.
 Electricity is primarily used for cooling, lighting, and powering general appliances and computers.
 Natural gas is primarily used for powering boilers and other steam system components that warm buildings on campus.
 Energy use over the past decade has remained mostly consistent, with a peak in FY 2019 and a dip in FY 2021 due to a decrease in campus occupancy during the pandemic.
 In FY 2022, we started seeing a slight year-over-year increase in energy use with the return of faculty, staff, and students to campus on a more regular schedule and the addition of two new buildings to campus: Garvey Hall in FY 2024 and the Conway School of Nursing Building in FY 2025.